Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications

 OFDM with index modulation (OFDM–IM) provides the required structural complement for wideband SIM applications from the coding and modulation side.
 In each OFDM-IM subblock, only a subset of subcarriers is activated, and their positions, which are determined by the incoming index bits, serve as an additional information-bearing dimension~\cite{IM, IM1,IM2}.
-The induced spectral sparsity (i) lowers peak-to-average-power ratio (PAPR) by reducing the probability of large-symbol superposition in time~\cite{PAPR}, and (ii) requires high-quality equalization only on the active tones, thereby effectively widening the bandwidth over which a given SIM can realize fully–analog beamforming.
-Specifically, the reduced number of active subcarriers per user significantly alleviates the burden of jointly optimizing high-dimensional SIM phase-shift matrices across a wideband spectrum.
-Prior work~\cite{GC-SIM} quantified this trade-off of activation pattern selections in a SIM-enhanced multiuser system, which formulated the channel fitting optimization problem with subcarrier allocation to relax the interference-mitigation constraints.
+The induced spectral sparsity (i) lowers peak-to-average-power ratio (PAPR) by reducing the probability of large-symbol superposition in time~\cite{PAPR}, and (ii) requires high-quality equalization only on the active tones, thereby effectively widening the bandwidth over which a given SIM can realize fully–analog beamforming. {{Specifically, since the subcarrier activation set is a subset of the full spectrum, optimizing high-dimensional SIM phase-shift matrices in OFDM-IM is less constrained than in full-carrier systems.
+This effectively relaxes the wideband beamforming requirements, allowing the frequency-static SIM phases to achieve higher equalized gain on the targeted active tones.}} Prior work~\cite{GC-SIM} quantified this trade-off of activation pattern selections in a SIM-enhanced multiuser system, which formulated the channel fitting optimization problem with subcarrier allocation to relax the interference-mitigation constraints.
 In addition, RIS-aided OFDM-IM designs were proposed in~\cite{RIS-IM1, RIS-IM2} to leverage the subcarrier allocation to transmit extra information efficiently, where phase shifts were configured by an exhaustive search-based optimization algorithm.
 However, no SIM-enhanced multiuser OFDM–IM transceiver benchmarked against a bit error rate (BER) metric has been established.
 Bridging this gap advances the SIM designs from narrowband/rate-centric formulations to a wideband, reliability-aware, fully-analog architecture.